SimonDarksideJ/SimonDarksideJ.github.io.backup/Articles/Grabbing-Screenshots-in-ARFoundation.md

 For the astute of you, you might notice the image is a little bright.
 If you deploy the app to a device and walk around you will notice this brightness changes when you take screenshots.
 You might simply put this down to the lighting conditions in the space, except it isn't.

-By default the Quad you generate will use the Unity **Standard shader**, which receives lighting from all sources, including, the directional light that is included in default scenes.
+By default, the Quad you generate will use the Unity **Standard shader**, which receives lighting from all sources, including, the directional light that is included in default scenes.

-As we do not want any additional lighting in our screenshots, we need to either remove lighting (which would be bad, as it would affect any 3D content we want placed in the scene), or more simply, use a different shader for our Quad that ignores lighting.
+As we do not want any additional lighting in our screenshots, we need to either remove lighting (which would be bad, as it would affect any 3D content we want to be placed in the scene), or more simply, use a different shader for our Quad that ignores lighting.

-###  Placing solution
+###  Lighting solution

 So as described, we want to use an **Unlit shader** for our screenshot object, that way it will not be affected by anything else in our scene and luckily Unity provides us one out of the box, which we can access by assigning it to our Quad in the scene: